Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) `2.0.0` - Auri is a fully voiced follower and quest mod, which centers around Bosmer culture and tradition.
 She is a traditionalist Wood Elf archer, will follow you, do your bidding, and offer occasional snarky commentary about your surroundings and actions.

-- [Brhuce Hammar Legacy](https://www.nexusmods.com/skyrimspecialedition/mods/47605) `2.0.0` - A new standalone, fully voiced companion, with his own unique equipment, AI, as well as five enormous quests that will take you through the realms of Oblivion, into space, and even give you a giant robot that you may pilot!

 - [Mirai](https://www.nexusmods.com/skyrimspecialedition/mods/10908) `2.0.0` - Mirai is a young Breton mage living alone in the harsh frozen wastelands of Skyrim for close to a year.
 Originally from High Rock like the rest of her kind, you'll be quick to learn a situation with her father caused her to seek refuge alone in the lands of the north.
 What the situation was, however; she's not as open about.

 - [Kaidan 2](https://www.nexusmods.com/skyrimspecialedition/mods/19075) `2.0.0` - Rebuilt and expanded, this romantic follower features over 1200 lines of dialogue, custom home, and mini quests.